Also see Anemia: General Considerations.

 4. Cutaneous manifestations: Mild jaundice (lemon-yellow or wax-yellow skin), premature graying of hair, in some patients acquired vitiligo, less commonly petechiae.

-1. Complete blood count (CBC): Macrocytosis (this precedes the development of anemia), normochromic RBCs (mean corpuscular hemoglobin, 27-31 pg/L), oval macrocytes.
+1. Complete blood count (CBC): Often profound macrocytosis (this precedes the development of anemia), normochromic RBCs, oval macrocytes, sometimes normocytosis.
 Other features include a low reticulocyte count, leukopenia with neutropenia, increased numbers of hypersegmented neutrophils (1% neutrophils with ≥6 nuclear lobes or 5% neutrophils with ≥5 nuclear lobes; this is the earliest feature of cobalamin deficiency), moderate thrombocytopenia, and occasionally the presence of large platelets.

 2. Biochemical and immunologic studies: Low serum cobalamin levels (note that the proportion of false-positive and false-negative results is high).
 Supplementary findings include increased serum or plasma homocysteine and/or methylmalonic acid (MMA) levels (>400 nmol/L), features of moderate hemolysis (increased serum lactate dehydrogenase levels, decreased haptoglobin levels, minor elevations of unconjugated bilirubin levels), and increased serum iron levels.
 In patients with pernicious anemia autoantibodies against parietal cells and intrinsic factor are present.

-3. Bone marrow biopsy reveals hypercellular bone marrow with megaloblastic changes, features of dyserythropoiesis and intramedullary hemolysis, multiple giant metamyelocytes and bands, hypersegmented granulocytes, and large multinucleated megakaryocytes.
+3. Bone marrow biopsy (usually not needed) reveals hypercellular bone marrow with megaloblastic changes, features of dyserythropoiesis and intramedullary hemolysis, multiple giant metamyelocytes and bands, hypersegmented granulocytes, and large multinucleated megakaryocytes.

-5. Response to treatment: Prompt normalization of hematologic parameters after administration of vitamin B12 supports the diagnosis of cobalamin deficiency.
-Care should be exercised to ensure that coexisting B12 and folate deficiency are not present, as treatment of only folate deficiency can exacerbate underlying B12 deficiency.
+5. Response to treatment: Prompt normalization of hematologic parameters after parenteral administration of vitamin B12 supports the diagnosis of cobalamin deficiency.
+Care should be exercised to ensure that coexisting B12 and folate deficiency are not present, as treatment of only folate deficiency can exacerbate underlying B12 deficiency and worsen neurologic disease.

 The Schilling test is of historical interest as a test for B12 absorption; it may still be available in some jurisdictions but is no longer available in most countries.
 It tests for the ability to absorb radiolabeled vitamin B12.